Julian Lomas, Director, Almond Tree

 Alexina Mwense, Financial Controller, Quakers in Britain

-Lisa Kiew, Director of Finance & Property, Quakers in Britain
+Lisa Kiew, Head of Finance and Resources, Quakers in Britain

 Stephen Baines, Director of Business Finance, British Heart Foundation